Terradue/doc-developer-sandbox/source/developer/basic.rst

 .. admonition:: Note 2

-  Since the Sandbox has two cores and the node my_node two inputs, they have been executed two tasks in parallel, each one processing a single input.
+  Since the Sandbox used here has two cores, and the node 'my_node' has to process only two inputs, the input1 and input2 lines have been processed in parallel by two tasks (each task processing a single entry of the input file).

 Recap
 =====

 #.
 We created a simple workflow with a single node,
 #.
-We prepared a list of two test inputs,
+We prepared a list of two data inputs,
 #.
-We prepared a simple run executable that logs (through the *ciop-log* function) the name of the inputs,
+We prepared a simple run executable that logs (through the *ciop-log* function) the name of data inputs,
 #.
-We executed the node with two inputs, using two tasks in parallel.
+We executed the node with two data inputs, using two tasks in parallel.

 Files used in this Hands-On
 ===========================